slt666666/mimb_ATAC-seq/README.md

 ## Sample script and code
 In this repository, we provide sample code and script to perform Comparative ATAC-seq analysis.

 The detail information is published in XXX.

+Sample data and intermediate data (outputs of intermediate process) is depositted in Zenodo(XXX).

 * 1.QualityCheck_and_Mapping.sh
 * 2.Identification_of_ACRs.sh